Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Fractional-Order Model of Viscoelasticity

 while $\Gamma$ represents the Gamma function.

-Fractional-order derivatives include standard (integer-order) derivatives as their special cases, e.g., $D^1$ represents the first derivative, where $D^0$ is the identity operator.
+Fractional-order derivatives include standard (integer-order) derivatives as special cases; e.g., $D^1$ denotes the first derivative, and $D^0$ is the identity operator.

-Unlike integer-order derivatives, fractional-order derivatives are non-local; fractional derivatives depend on the entire history of the function.
-Accordingly, systems described with fractional derivatives can exhibit memory-dependent dynamics, such as creep and stress relaxation behaviors in viscoleastic materials.
+Unlike integer-order derivatives, fractional-order derivatives are \emph{non-local}; fractional derivatives depend on the entire history of the function.
+Accordingly, systems described by fractional derivatives can exhibit memory-dependent dynamics, such as creep and stress relaxation in viscoelastic materials.

-Furthermore, fractional order derivatives are \emph{linear} operators, with well-defined Laplace transforms.
-If $D^{\alpha}f(t)$ represents the Grünwald-Letnikov fractional derivative of order $\alpha$, then its Laplace transform is given by

-where $n = \lceil \alpha \rceil$ denotes the smallest integer greater than or equal to $\alpha$.
+Furthermore, fractional-order derivatives are \emph{linear} operators with well-defined Laplace transforms.
+If $D^{\alpha}f(t)$ represents the Grünwald-Letnikov fractional derivative of order $\alpha$, then its Laplace transform is given by where $n = \lceil \alpha \rceil$ denotes the smallest integer greater than or equal to $\alpha$.
 Assuming that the initial conditions $f^{(0)}(0^+)$ and all its derivatives up to order $\lceil \alpha \rceil - 1$ are zero (as in the computation of transfer functions), the Laplace transform simplifies to which is an important generalization in the Laplace domain.